bozd4g/bozd4g/README.md

 <br />
 <br />

-I am Furkan Bozdag from Istanbul, Turkey who is a enthusiastic developer [@trendyol](https://github.com/trendyol) 🚀
+I am Furkan Bozdag from Istanbul, Turkey who is a enthusiastic developer 🚀

 The KISS principle is everything for me.
 I'm thinking simplicity and design are created for our lives!
 I am trying to apply these principles to my life and business 😘

 On the other hand, explore is an exciting thing.
 Travels, music, designs, technologies, development, and writing about something are my area of interests.
 I like meeting and making new friends 🤙

 So, do you wanna meet with me?
-Book with me on [Superpeer.](https://superpeer.com/bozd4g)
+Please use the [Superpeer.](https://superpeer.com/bozd4g)

 **Languages and Tools:**